-- Look after yourself – try to eat healthily, keep your sleeping and exercise routines, and plan for treats and the things you enjoy.
+- Look after yourself – try to , keep your sleeping and routines, and plan for treats and the things you enjoy.

 - Everyone copes differently – you could try to keep busy, perhaps distract yourself with new people and new activities, or talk to friends and family and others who can support you, or consider some quiet reflective time by yourself.

 - Avoid rushing into a new relationship.

-- Avoid using alcohol or other drugs to ease any emotional pain.
+- Avoid using or other to ease any emotional pain.

-- Talk to your GP, or seek counselling, if you have any concerns about your health and wellbeing.
+- Talk to your GP, or seek , if you have any concerns about your health and wellbeing.

 Beyond your grief, you need to be practical too.
 It’s important that you look after your finances, for example.
-Talk to Centrelink (Tel.
+Talk to (Tel.
 13 61 50) if you need advice on income support and family assistance payments.

 What’s not a healthy response to separation

 Relationship breakdown is a risk factor for worsening family violence and depression.
 (Some people can have an extreme response to separation, which can be dangerous to them, their partner or their family.)
 So, be familiar with the signs of an abnormal response to separation.
 And know when to get help.